cujojs/cram/docs/concepts.md

-It can be a bit of a maintenance hassle to have to keep two different copies of your application's [AMD](#amd) config: one for the loader and one for the bundler.  cram.js let's you reuse your loader config even if it's embedded in an HTML file or a [run.js](#run-js).
+It can be a bit of a maintenance hassle to have to keep two different copies of your application's [AMD](#amd) config: one for the loader and one for the bundler.  cram.js lets you reuse your loader config even if it's embedded in an HTML file or a [run.js](#run-js).

 cram.js will inspect your HTML and/or Javascript files for configuration